 The website clinicaltrials.gov is a centralized database of clinical trials that are offered globally.
 But as the disclaimer on the site’s home page states, there is no guarantee that a listed trial has been evaluated or approved—the National Institutes of Health runs the site but does not vet its content.
 This means that there could be bogus or dangerous trials listed that are preying on patients.
 It is essential that you discuss a clinical trial with your ophthalmologist before enrolling, and that you pay close attention to enrollment criteria.

 If you are interested in exploring what is available on the site you can click on the button below, which will take you to clinicaltrials.gov and initiate a search for trials relevant for patients living with diabetic retinopathy.

-The page you are now on provides information on diabetic retinopathy, but Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
-Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to Vision Quest (FBC’s in-person educational events).
-The list will update as new resources are added.
+Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
+Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to View Point (FBC’s virtual educational events).

 Content last reviewed: September, 2020